-- Red Chutney – This hot and spicy chutney adds some heat to any dish.
+- Garlic Chutney – This hot and spicy chutney adds some heat to any dish.
 It includes dry red chillies and garlic.
 Add this chutney to the chaat if you like spicy flavors.
 If not then don’t add it or reduce the quantity.

 You may have some leftover chutney after making this dish.
 If this is the case then you can always add these chutneys to other snacks like: Bhel Puri, Sev Puri, and Ragda Patties or serve with any pakora or vada or sandwiches.

 1. Chop peeled potatoes, onions, tomatoes and coriander leaves finely.
 Keep the pooris or golgappas, green mint coriander chutney, sweet chutney and red chutney on the side.